swcarpentry/training-course/_submissions/round-04/5/2013-06-19-reflections-repeating-things.md

 We think this works for the following reasons:

 *   Gives two different perspectives on what is being achieved, and why it is useful.
-*   Reduces the duration of &#8216;dead&#8217; periods in the class, which can happen when someone has their head down writing code, because the commentator can fill in the gaps.
+*   Reduces the duration of 'dead' periods in the class, which can happen when someone has their head down writing code, because the commentator can fill in the gaps.

 #### Demonstrating elegance, by doing it the hard way first {#demonstrating-elegance-by-doing-it-the-hard-way-first}

 One thing that we tried was to build up to writing our own version of one of the more confusing looping constructs (`tapply`) by writing our own version out of pieces that the students already knew about, or were easy to teach.
-This idea was borrowed from [this chapter][4] of &#8220;Learn Yourself a Haskell&#8221;.
+This idea was borrowed from [this chapter][4] of "Learn Yourself a Haskell".
 Greg also used a similar technique in the swc bootcamp we attended.

-### What didn&#8217;t work {#what-didnt-work}
+### What didn't work {#what-didnt-work}

 #### Pace was a little fast at times {#pace-was-a-little-fast-at-times}